squaresLab/ase25-interpretable-reports/quantitative-eval/README.md

 Our evaluation measured three key aspects:

 ### 1. Report Compliance
 Evaluation of how well generated vulnerability reports adhere to our interpretability standards and structured format requirements.
+We measured compliance by running **SecGenLint** on each generated report to assess adherence to our structured format.

 ### 2. Patch Success
 Assessment of the quality and correctness of automatically generated patches for fixing identified vulnerabilities.
+We evaluated patch success by running [**ESBMC**](https://github.com/esbmc/esbmc) (Efficient SMT-based Context-Bounded Model Checker) on the patched code to verify that the original vulnerabilities were successfully eliminated.

 ### 3. Applicability
 Analysis of how successfully our approach can be applied to different vulnerability instances and code patterns.
+We measured patch applicability by testing whether each generated patch could be automatically applied to the original vulnerable code using the standard `patch` command from the terminal.

 ## Dataset Structure